rarible/protocol/docs/ethereum/sdk/ethereum-sdk.md

 # Ethereum SDK

-[Rarible Protocol Ethereum SDK](https://github.com/rarible/protocol-ethereum-sdk) enables applications to easily interact with Rarible protocol.
+[Rarible Protocol Ethereum SDK](https://github.com/rarible/protocol-ethereum-sdk) enables apps to easily interact with Rarible protocol.

-Take a look at the [sample application on React](https://github.com/rarible/ethereum-example) for quick start.
+Take a look at this [sample app with React](https://github.com/rarible/ethereum-example) for a quick start.

 ## Installation